nanvel/gold_ledger/docs/plan.md

   - [ ] show errors under fields in the form
 - [ ] Company / Legal
 - [ ] Landing page

+Questions:
+- validation of product fields?
+- Dashboard: not received, paid, confirmed, outstanding per retailer?
+- Dashboard: updates for products
+- What is Date in product?